Scott Neilson

 Scott Steven Neilson (born 15 May 1987) is an English-born Welsh former professional footballer who played as a midfielder.

 Neilson started his career alongside his brother, at first Hertford Town and then Ware, before he earned a move to Cambridge City.
 He made his name in non-league as a goal-scoring winger and he came to the attention of a number of league clubs.
 He had trials with three of them and eventually won a move to League Two side Bradford City.
 He scored a goal on his full debut but Bradford soon changed manager and Neilson dropped back into non-league, first out on loan to Cambridge United and then signed by Crawley Town, having spent less than 12 months with Bradford.
 Neilson spent a short but successful loan spell with Grimsby Town in 2012, and then joined Luton on a short-term contract in January 2013 before his release a few months later.
 He returned to Grimsby permanently before joining Whitehawk.

 Early life

 Neilson was born on 15 May 1987 in Enfield, London, to David and Amanda Neilson, the latter who was born in Swansea.
 He has an older brother, Tony.
-His maternal grandfather was Cliff Jones, the former Tottenham Hotspur and Welsh international footballer, whose father Ivor and brother Bryn were also professional footballers and Welsh internationals.
+His maternal grandfather is Cliff Jones, the former Tottenham Hotspur and Welsh international footballer, whose father Ivor and brother Bryn were also professional footballers and Welsh internationals.
 Neilson has also worked as a plumber.